magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 teacher.
 How can people say they are practising well and properly?
 They are a long way off.

-The Buddha was known as having clearly realized the world.
+The Buddha was known as *lokavidū,* having clearly realized the world.
 Right now we see the world all right, but not clearly.
 The more we know the darker the world becomes, because our knowledge is murky, it’s not clear knowledge.
 It’s faulty.
 This is called ‘knowing through darkness’, lacking in light and radiance.

 People are only stuck here but it’s no trifling matter.
 It’s important.